Skip to content

 Choosing a Modest Wedding Dress: What to Know Before the First Appointment

 The wedding dress is the single biggest decision in a wedding's production, and a bride who keeps to modest dress has fewer ready options on the open market.
-This piece summarizes what the studio recommends checking before the first appointment, and during the selection process itself.
+After years of first appointments at the studio, here are the things I wish every bride knew before she walks in.
+(Pictured: Caroline, from the 2022 collection.)

 Defining "modest"